-Are you planning a return to the traditional President’s Club this year?
+Are you planning a return to the traditional President’s Club sales incentive program this year?
 We recently sponsored a webinar with Sales Hacker and kicked off the event by polling the audience with this question.
 Among our attendees, 51% said they’re uncertain, 33% said no, and only 16% said yes.

-Clearly, there’s uncertainty around the future of President’s Club still.
-Further, sales organizations are trying to figure out how to offer other sales incentives that keep teams motivated and crushing quota.
+Clearly, there’s still uncertainty around the future of President’s Club or similar sales incentive programs.
+Further, sales organizations are trying to figure out how to offer other sales incentives and rewards that keep teams motivated and crushing quota.

 To help provide you with a solid foothold, we brought together a panel of experts to offer strategies they’ve personally overseen and implemented at their offices.
 Our speakers included: